Yale Bulldogs: Women's crew

 In 1976, the nineteen members of the Yale women's crew wrote "TITLE IX" on their bodies and went into athletic director Joni Barnett's office and took off their clothes, and then rower Chris Ernst read a statement about the way they were being treated.
 This protest was noted by newspapers around the world, including The New York Times.
 By 1977, a women's locker room was added to Yale's boathouse.
 (Previously, there was no bathroom available for the women's crew team, so they had to wait on the bus after practice while the men showered before they could return to campus.)
 This protest was chronicled in the 1999 documentary A Hero For Daisy.

 Women's soccer

-The Bulldogs women's soccer team won the NCAA College Cup in 2002, 2004 and 2005.
-In 2005, the team won a school record 15 games.
-That year it also won the first outright team Ivy League title in Yale history.
+The Bulldogs women's soccer team has two Ivy League Conference Champion titles (1992, 2005) and has made three appearances in the NCAA College Cup (2002, 2004, and 2005).
+In 2005, the team won a school record 15 games, won the first outright team Ivy League title in Yale history, and advanced to the third round of the NCAA College Cup for the first time in school history.

-Former coach Rudy Meredith was indicted as part of the 2019 college admissions bribery scandal, for allegedly accepting bribes totaling hundreds of thousands of dollars to facilitate the admission of students to Yale as soccer players recruited to the Yale women's soccer team, despite their never having played competitive soccer.
-He pled guilty.
-Because he is cooperating with prosecutors, he may avoid the maximum penalties of 20 years in prison and $250,000 fines each of the charges carry, but he will have to forfeit the $850,000 in bribes he took in the scheme.
+In 2019, former long-term head coach Rudy Meredith was indicted as part of the 2019 college admissions bribery scandal for allegedly accepting bribes totaling hundreds of thousands of dollars to facilitate the admission of students to Yale as soccer players recruited to the Yale women's soccer team, despite their never having played competitive soccer.
+Meredith was key to the FBI's investigation after authorities first became aware of a potential scheme after being offered information about Meredith during an unrelated case.
+Meredith's cooperation led federal investigators to uncover the larger bribery ring.
+In November 2018, four months before the scandal was revealed to the public, a statement from Yale University Department of Athletics announced Meredith's resignation after 24 seasons as head coach but had not listed a reason for the decision..
+Meredith pleaded guilty as part of his cooperation and was sentenced to 5 months in prison, one year probation, and a $19,000 fine.